 The Company owns 100% of the outstanding capital stock of Gotesco Tyan Ming Development, Inc. (GTMDI), owner of the Ever Gotesco Ortigas Complex.
 GTMDI was registered with the SEC on September 21, 1994, to engage in real estate and related business.
-GTMDI started its commercial operations on December 1, 1995 and has contributed P128 million in 2012 or 37%; P129 million or 37% in the total revenues in 2011; and P133 million or 37% in the total revenues in 2010.
+GTMDI started its commercial operations on December 1, 1995 and has contributed P28 million in 2015 or 9%; P116 million or 30% in the total revenues in 2014; and P121 million or 35% in the total revenues in 2013.
 All other information related to GTMDI is integrated in the other aspects of this report.

 Gotesco Tyan Ming Development, Inc. (GTMDI) took-over ownership and operations of the Mall Cinemas (Ever Gotesco Ortigas Complex) from an Affiliate on August 15, 2003.
-Cinema receipts contributed to GTMDI operations - \$\mathbb{P}\$1.44 million or 1% in its total revenues in 2014; \$\mathbb{P}\$2.23 million or 2% in 2013; and \$\mathbb{P}\$2.47 million or 2% in 2012.
-The decreasing amount is attributed to the down-trend in cinema business operations due to film piracy, internet and improved cable television connections.
+Cinema receipts contributed to GTMDI operations - P.44 million or 2% in its total revenues in 2015; P1.44 million or 1% in 2014; and P2.23 million or 2% in 2013.
+The decrease is attributed to the down-trend in cinema business operations due to film piracy, internet and improved cable television connections.
+Moreover, GTMDI's cinema ceased its operation in 2015 due to the cancellation of MTI by the creditor bank.